yeoman/generator-chrome-extension/readme.md

 gulp watch
 ```

-In order for Live-reload to work, reload extension manually after starting `gulp watch`.
+You need to load/reload extension after starting `gulp watch` for Live-reload to work.

+For content scripts you need to refresh pages where it is used.

 ### Build and Package